History Files

 Usurawassu / Usur-Awasu

-The city is sacked during the time of Usurawassu, possibly by Anum-muttabbil of Der, and may be temporarily subject to that city.
+The city is sacked during the time of Usurawassu, possibly by Anum-muttabbil of Der, and may temporarily be subject to that city.
 Little is known about the subsequent nine rulers.

 Azuzum